wp-plugins/job-manager/readme.txt

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

+= 0.7.6 =
+* CHANGED: Pages are now owned by the installing user, rather than superadmin
+* FIXED: Frontend JS being loaded in wp-admin
+* FIXED: Wrong offset for jobs list when limiting number of jobs per page
+* FIXED: Wrong job count for last page of jobs
+* FIXED: Single job not being selected in job dropdown on application form
+* FIXED: Applications not working if wp-admin is moved
+* FIXED: `<title>` having incorrect information
+* FIXED: File download link in job details displaying when no file was uploaded

 = 0.7.5 =
 * CHANGED: Application list now shows Job ID with Job Title